Thailand bay made popular by 'The Beach' to remain closed for two more years

-Bangkok, Thailand (CNN) — A victim of its own success, Thailand's most famous beach is set to be tourist-free for at least another two years.
+Bangkok, Thailand (CNN) — A victim of its own success, the most famous beach in Thailand is set to be tourist-free for at least another two years.

 Maya Bay, the stunning cove made famous by "The Beach," the 2000 film starring Leonardo DiCaprio, has already been shuttered for almost a year, and will likely remain closed for two more years to allow for its natural resources to regenerate, according to Songtam Suksawang, director of Thailand's National Parks Department (NPD).